phiryll/phiryll.github.io/projects/data-history.md

 assertions.
 In this usage, an assertion is a relationship between the data doing the asserting and the data being asserted, including the uncertainty as measured by the asserter.
-Uncertainty in this case is not a probability, but a certainty factor.
+Uncertainty in this case is not a probability, but a certainty factor (the rules for combining them are different).
 For example, "Alice is 70% certain that we will win the XYZ contract", or "Algorithm ABC version 3.5.2 is 93.45% certain that stock XYZ will fall 10% in the next week."

 Contradictory information can be represented.
-It should be possible for two algorithms, or end-users, to arrive at conflicting conclusions.
+Two algorithms or users can arrive at conflicting conclusions.

 ## Data has Provenance